St. helena HISTORY AND 75th anniversary celebration

 Msgr.
 Owen J. McEnaney, affectionately known by all as "Fr.
 Mac," served at St. Helena's from 1947-1970, when he left to become pastor of Holy Name of Mary Parish in Montgomery, NY.
 He was born in 1916 in Carrickmacross, Ireland and was one of three brothers.
 He had a "big" personality, and he oversaw the Women's Sodality.
 Msgr.
 McEnaney composed many poems and hymns.
 Two of his more memorable songs were Happy Birthday Jesus and Our Lady of Guadalupe.
 He formed and directed the St. Helena Men's Glee Club which made hundreds of appearances in the tri-state area and sang at the 1965 New York World's Fair and Carnegie Hall, where it performed with Carmel Quinn, an Irish singer, as well as at many communion breakfasts in the 1960s, often traveling up into Connecticut.
 Every year, the Glee Club gave a Christmas concert at the Metropolitan Oval.., and the reading of his poems by Jack McCarthy was an annual feature of television coverage of the New York City St. Patrick's Day Parade.
 He was named a monsignor in 1975 and died in 1997, and his Month's Mind Mass was celebrated by Msgr.
 Derivan at St. Helena's that October.

-Shown below, the Glee Club sang in the NY State Pavilion at the 1965 New York World's fair.
+Shown below, the Glee Club sang in the NY State Pavilion at the 1965 New York World's Fair.

+Mrs. Lanning put on many school shows in the late '40s and 50s.
+Msgr.
+Scanlan once said that the reason for the plays was that he wanted each of his “kids” to have stage presence!
 In the 1950s and early 1960s, St. Helena had more than 4,000 parishioners attend Mass on any given Sunday.
 That number declined to about 1,750 by 2002 and by 2017 had dropped to 1,200.
 Following COVID, the weekend attendance dropped to 600, but the 10 AM Mass is now Livestreamed.
 Msgr.
 Scanlan often said: “It’s fun to be good, and it’s good to have fun.”
+On November 21, 1974, Msgr.
+Scanlan passed at the noble age of 93.
+Cardinal Cooke was the principal celebrant at his requiem.

 Every year the St. Helena priests would march in local parades.
 Msgr.
 Scanlan is in the middle with Fr.
-Carney to his right and Fr.
-Darcy to his left, Fr.
+Patrick Carney to his right and Fr.
+Walter Darcy to his left, Fr.
 Edmund Fogarty to the far right.
 Fr.
 Owen J. McEnaney is to his left.
 Fr.
 Joseph O’Shea is to the far left.

 St. Helena's marched in the Catholic War Veterans Parade.
 On July 2, 1943, 213 parishioners who were also war veterans established St. Helena Post Number 202 of the Catholic War Veterans, Inc.